samlarby/nanny-trail-tribe/README.md

 * With help to create the javascript I used materialize.
 Creating the app.py i Used the Code Instittue mini project and also w3 schools and stackoverflow.

-* Creating the allauth accounts verification I used the boutique_ado walk through.
+* Creating the allauth accounts verification and the base.html main template I used the boutique_ado walk through.